 As the plan developed, the team kept discovering more potential benefits for everyone.
 For example, the annual financial benefit to the community was projected to be as much as $100,000 by the end of the first year.
 This could provide additional funding for public education, social services, the arts, public gardens, emergency services, community development, food pantries, and many other worthwhile purposes.

 For five years, the Common Good Finance team diligently promoted the plan, “the revolution with a bank,” trying to get enough people to pledge money so that they could apply for a bank charter.
 By the summer of 2011, the team had raised half a million dollars along with quite a lot of interest and in some cases fervor.
 But the plan required over $11 million in commitments to invest and progress was simply too slow.
 People needed a little extra push.

 In a moment of inspiration, William suggested the team revisit the possibility of starting with a community credit system, but with larger financial incentives for participants.
 The team tossed the idea around for a few months and got more and more excited about it as the pieces kept falling into place.

 You’ve heard the saying, “third time’s the charm”?
 Well, this is it, the culmination of years of research, discussions, surveys, trial runs, and lots of frustration and heartache.
 This idea is inexpensive and simple.

 What the team invented is a revolutionary sustainable money system called rCredits®.
 Like thermal insulation, rCredits can insulate us from downturns in the economy.
 The rCredits design combines features from successful alternative credit systems, adding a few technology innovations and procedures to ensure a secure and very profitable experience for everyone.

-While several staff members have been developing the system software, others have been signing up businesses, employees, and community leaders in the model town of Greenfield, Massachusetts. rCredits launched its pilot in Greenfield on May 30, 2013.
+While several staff members have been developing the system software, others have been signing up businesses, employees, and community leaders in Greenfield, Massachusetts. rCredits launched its pilot in Greenfield on May 30, 2013.
 The dream is on its way to becoming a reality!